cecilia-sartori/gs-exam/docs/2_mapping.md

 Is this Mexico City?
-To check it, add a basemap.
+To check it out, add a basemap.
-Running the code in the notebook, this can be done easily with the following line of code.
+Running the code in the notebook, this can be easily done with the following line of code.

 ```python
 gdf.explore()
 ```

 But nothing is displayed outside the jupyter environment.
-I use `contextily` to add a basemap to the static map of the geometries.
+So I use `contextily` to add a basemap to the static map of the geometries.

 This package assumes that the Coordinate Reference Systems of the data is in Spherical Mercator (EPSG:3857), unless other crs is specified ([documentation](https://contextily.readthedocs.io/en/latest/reference.html)).